VIAcode/VIAcode-Incident-Management-System-for-Azure/Azure Dev Ops Connector Configuration Guide.md

 If you configure custom domain for VIAcode Incident Management System for Azure (VIMS) then you should also configure following in Azure DevOps connector for it:

-- Configure custom domain for Azure DevOps connector for VIAcode IMS (Azure DevOps connector) in the format: <VIMS 3rd level custom domain>-azdevops.<VIMS custom domains of level less than 3>.
+- Configure custom domain for Azure DevOps connector for VIAcode IMS (Azure DevOps connector) that should be obtained from VIMS custom domain by appending "-azdevops" to top-level domain.
 For example if you configured vims.viacode.com custom domain for VIMS then you should configure vims-azdevops.viacode.com custom domain for Azure DevOps connector.
 - In order to have links to VIMS tickets with custom domain in Azure DevOps work items' Acceptance Criteria section you should change Vims__URL setting in Azure DevOps connector container settings to URL with VIMS custom domain.
 ![ChangingVimsDomain](./media/devOpsConnector/changingVimsDomain.png)